LocalGhostDao/localghost/docs/SECURITY.md

 | **Real PIN** | Full system.
 Your actual data. |
 | **Duress PIN** | Shadow system.
 Plausible decoy data.
 No evidence the real system exists. |

-During initial setup, you configure both PINs on your FIDO2 key.
-They should be different enough that you'll never mix them up — but to someone watching you type, they can't tell which one you entered.
+During initial setup, you configure both PINs in the Sentinel software.
+The FIDO2 key proves physical possession — you must have it present to unlock.
+The PIN you enter determines which volume gets decrypted.

 **Example:**
 - Real PIN: `8472`